Rabbit starvation: Man cannot live by rabbits

 "A lean meat diet, on the other hand cannot be tolerated; it leads to nausea in as little as three days, symptoms of starvation and ketosis in a week to ten days, severe debilitation in twelve days and possibly death in just a few weeks.
 A high-fat diet, however, is completely healthy for a lifetime.

 "All of the hoopla that the media puts out about how a low carb diet is bad on the kidneys stems from the excess protein, not the high fat content.
 You cannot eat your fill of just lean proteins.
 You must add fat to keep you healthy.
 Also a higher fat content ensures weight loss too."
+(Back Across the Line blog is now offline, but the information is spot on).

 So go ahead --